fen0dev/Http-VPN/README.md

 # How to download and use it

-Copy paste this cin your terminal: "git clone <repository_name>" "cd Http-VPN"
+Copy paste this in your terminal:
+"git clone <repository_name>"
+"cd Http-VPN"
 "sudo ./http_vpn_server"